Module 16 − Introduction to Test Equipment

 headphones to detect a zero-beat condition in the equipment being tested.

 the frequency meter and the output of the equipment under test.
-(NOTE: This coupling
+(Note: This coupling

-frequency is in the af range.
-This difference in frequency is known as the BEAT FREQUENCY.
-As the two frequencies
+the af range.
+This difference in frequency is known as the BEAT Frequency.
+As the

-altogether.
-This is the point of zero beat; that is, the point at which the frequency generated in
+is the point of zero beat; that is, the point at which the frequency generated in

 the oscillator of the frequency meter is equal to the frequency of the unknown signal